-Joe Emery, Editor
+Joe Emery, Founder & Editor

 I have ITV during the 1980s to thank for igniting my love affair with Bond.
 From the ridiculously early age of 3, I was hooked.

+I must've worn out my VHS recordings of ITV's Bond film showings to within an inch of their lives.
 I once did a 'Show and Tell' at junior school on some of my collectables.
 My teacher pulled my mum in for a meeting to reprimand her for allowing me to watch James Bond.
 She said the films were "sexist".
 My mum disagreed and fought my corner.
-She was always a bit of a stuffed shirt that teacher — of the pearl-clutching variety.
+I'm glad she did.

+I even have a dog called Sanchez, who has a penchant for loyalty, which means more to him than money, hombre.
 I've lived, breathed, and dreamt Bond since as long as I can remember, and creating For Bond Fans Only has been a dream come true.
 It's grown beyond my wildest expectations and I've met some very special friends along the way.

-This is dedicated to our friend Stacey March, who the For Bond Fans Only community sadly lost in 2017.
+This is dedicated to our friends Stacey March and Nick Cox, who the FBFO community sadly lost in 2017 and 2020.
 Never forgotten and always in our hearts.

 Ben Atkinson, Filmmaker

 I remember the day vividly — my first experience of a James Bond film.